 I want to pack these stuffed dates in their lunch boxes for a snack, but I know they won’t eat them.
 I’ve tried sending dried fruits and nuts before but they came back.
 Alex accused me of ruining his life.
 He claims that eating cockroach-looking dried fruit at recess is beyond embarrassing.
 I thought bugs were cool.

-I can’t argue with that.
-If my mother sent me one of those Moroccan marzipan-stuffed dates in my lunchbox, instead of the ever-popular choco (Israeli chocolate-milk-in-a-plastic-bag), I would be absolutely mortified.
+I hear you son, if my mother had tried to send me one of those Moroccan marzipan-stuffed dates in my lunchbox, instead of choco (a popular Israeli chocolate-milk-in-a-plastic-bag), I would be absolutely mortified.

 - 10 small Medjool dates or other dates (If the date is the large medjool kind, you can dip only half of it)

 - Walnuts - 10 halves

 - 3.5 oz. about 1 cup dark chocolate (70% cocoa)